rcardona-os/ocp4-tasks/enabing-gpu-device/nvidia-gpu-operator.md

 $ oc logs cuda-vectoradd
 ```

-It should outputs the follows:
+The output should be as follows:

 ```text
 [Vector addition of 50000 elements]